COALESCE

 Try Vela Sandbox

-The COALESCE() function accepts any number of arguments and returns the first one that is not null.
-It evaluates arguments left to right and stops as soon as it finds a non-null value—remaining arguments are not evaluated.
-This makes it the idiomatic way to provide fallback values for nullable columns.
+The COALESCE() function accepts any number of arguments and returns the first one that is not NULL.
+It evaluates arguments left to right and stops as soon as it finds a non-NULL value—remaining arguments are not evaluated.
+This makes it the idiomatic way to provide fallback values for nullable columns and prevent NULL propagation in calculations.

 SELECT COALESCE(1, 2); -- returns 1 (first non-null)